shoggoth/ExplodeFight/README.md

 https://developer.apple.com/library/archive/documentation/General/Conceptual/GameplayKit_Guide/StateMachine.html - State machine info

 ### Story
-Robotron & crystal quest crossover with retro influences.
+Robotron & crystal quest crossover with retro influences and references to some of the older games on the commodore and the SNES.

+### Monster Animals
+- Shoggoth - eyes fall off on damage and can be picked up.
+Rather like the dumpfers in cq.

 ### Level names
+- The Mountains of madness - shoggoth level

 ### Achievements
+- Tekeli-li - collect 5 shoggoth eyes in a level.